Meditation for Women Professionals

 A useful workday routine has three parts: pause before work, reset during transitions, and close the day before moving into personal time.
 Each part can take 3 to 10 minutes, and none of it requires a meditation cushion.

-Before work, set a phone timer for 3 minutes and feel your feet on carpet or tile.
-During the day, use one breath practice at your desk, in a parked car, on a commute, or near a quiet corner after a tense message.
-After work, take 5 minutes to notice the body and name what is unfinished.
+Before work, take 3 minutes near the doorway or in the parking garage echo and track one steady breath at a time.
+During the day, use a single breath practice at a workstation, beside a supply cart, near a nurses’ station, or in the museum quiet of a storage room after a tense update.
+After work, take 5 minutes to notice the body and name what is still unfinished.

 Quiet counts.